Overview of Implant Placement FAQ

 At the time of the surgical implant placement, a local anesthetic will be administered to numb the area where the implant will be placed.
 Some patients prefer the adjunctive use of sedation therapy.

-When you are comfortable, Dr. Culberson makes a small incision in the gum tissue to reveal the underlying bone.
+When you are comfortable, Drs.
+Sobhani or Almaghrabi makes a small incision in the gum tissue to reveal the underlying bone.
 He then gently and carefully creates a pilot hole in the supporting bone using special instruments, then gently inserts the titanium implant.
 The top of the implant is open for the insertion of the abutment.
 This opening is covered immediately after insertion of the implant with a covering screw or healing cap.

 2. Tooth Loss